The main model-fitting function in the PlackettLuce

 log-worth of the salads modelled by a linear function of the acetic and

-gluconic acid concentrations (~acetic + gluconic
+gluconic acid concentrations (~acetic + gluconic).
+The

-corresponding variables are found in data
+corresponding variables are found in data, which should be

 a list of two data frames, the first containing the group covariates and